Tiger Sugar Calories: What to Order If You Want Less Sugar

 Close-up vertical photo of a Tiger Sugar brown sugar boba milk tea in a clear cup, showing thick molasses syrup streaks ('tiger stripes') dripping down into fresh milk with black tapioca pearls at the bottom.

-The signature “tiger stripes” aren’t just decoration; they are thick, warm brown sugar syrup that is poured down the sides of the cup as a standard part of the recipe.
-On the signature drinks (like the Brown Sugar Boba Milk), that syrup amount is fixed.
-The pearls are often cooked in the syrup too.
+The signature tiger stripes are thick brown sugar syrup poured down the cup as part of the recipe.
+On drinks like the Brown Sugar Boba Milk, that syrup is built in, and the pearls are often cooked in it too.

-So even if you ask for “less sugar,” you are still getting the syrup stripes and the syrup-soaked pearls.
-You are essentially ordering a delicious, non-negotiable dessert.
-If you want to cut calories here, you have to change what you order, not just the percentage.
+So even if you ask for less sugar, you are still getting the syrup stripes and syrup-soaked pearls.
+If you want to lower Tiger Sugar calories, the smarter move is to change the drink, not just the sugar level.

 Macro close-up of thick brown sugar syrup streaking down the inside of a plastic Tiger Sugar milk tea cup with tapioca pearls at the bottom.